Empowerment Articles!

 Stop going around people that bring you pain

-Find some new deeply spiritual Christians to pray for and with you
+Find some new deeply spiritual Christians to pray for, and with you

-Shift your focus, you can do it
+Shift your focus, yes, you can do it

-What use to bring you joy?
 Get back into that good project

-Keep good praise and worship music going in your back ground
+Keep good praise and worship music going in your background

 Cry when you have to, but force your mind to be happy